I learned this tip from market traders

 “Because, ladies and gentlemen, today — and for one day only — you can buy this chipper for just £5.”

-At that price, it was difficult to say no to.
-And suddenly the air was full of hands, with folded £5 notes between their fingers.
+At that price, it would have been incredibly difficult to say no to.
+And suddenly there was a sea of hands in the air, all clutching £5 notes between their fingers.
 My dad was somewhere among them.

 What can we learn from this?